Skip to content

 PyGraphina 🐍 allows users to use Graphina 🦀 graph data science library from Python.

-Features
+Key Features

-• Pythonic API
+• A Pythonic API

-• Multi-threaded implementations of popular graph algorithms like PageRank
+• Multi-threaded implementations of popular graph algorithms like PageRank and shortest paths

 Quick Example